WillyChap/Super_CAM56_PaRe/README.md

 FIRST:
 - **$ source ./setup.sh** ... this will set up your bash enviroment

-THEN a few python files should be written in the current git directory.
+NEXT:

 Change the settings in the file **"init_supermodel.py"** which are specified with the "#modify" comment and run this file (***$ ./init_supermodel.py***)

-This will create python files and you will run:
+THEN:

+a few python files should be written in the current git directory.

 - ***$ ./buildmodels.py***